John Finnegan murder accused Francis Coates 'shocked' at death

 Mr Brodie also asked: "In the way he behaved, how did he appear to you?"
 The witness replied: "Nervous, shocked - his eyes were quite big."

-She added: "He just seemed to me to be shocked and agitated at what had happened."'Shocking and startling'
+She added: "He just seemed to me to be shocked and agitated at what had happened."

 Mr Coates's QC Gary Allan later said the "whole event" would have been "shocking and startling".